 Appeals at EC: 28 more get nod to participate in polls

-The Election Commission restored the candidacy of 28 aspirants for the upcoming national election today, on the second day of hearing nominees' appeals against cancellation of candidature.
+The Election Commission restored the candidacy of 28 aspirants for the upcoming national election in the pre-lunch session today, on the fifth day of hearing appeals on decisions regarding nominations.

-EC sources said appeal of 26 aspirants against returning officers' decision were rejected.
+Appeals of 30 aspirants against the returning officers' decision were rejected, EC sources said.
+Of the 60 appeals heard, verdict of one will be announced later while one applicant was absent.

-Before the lunch break, 59 hearings were held and of them decision of five appeals are pending.
+EC also rejected an appeal challenging the candidature of Jatiya Party aspirant from Patuakhali-1, Ruhul Amin Hawladar.

 Comments